Financial Support Available to Graduate Students at Rice

 Continuing students in Natural Sciences and Engineering are often supported on faculty research grants as Graduate Research Assistants.
 These provide the students with a stipend and tuition waiver and provide the student with an opportunity to carry out externally sponsored research in an area relevant to their graduate research.

 Rice is the recipient of NIH, NSF and NASA sponsored Federal Training Grant Programs.
 These provide stipend traineeships and tuition to graduate students studying in research areas supported by these programs including biotechnology, environmental science and engineering, computational biology, molecular biology, and cell biology.
 In some cases, these programs are coupled to internship programs in which graduate students spend time in industrial laboratories.
 This provides an excellent means for students to learn about industrial opportunities.

 Tuition at Rice is low compared to most private major research universities.
 To further assist its students, Rice provides full or partial tuition waivers to almost all graduate students.
-Furthermore, all doctoral students completing ten semesters of full-time graduate study receive a major reduction in tuition, and are charged tuition at the reduced rate.
-Students in the Shepherd School of Music and in the School of Architecture recieve a reduction in tuition after six semsters of full-time study.
+Furthermore, doctoral students completing ten semesters of full-time graduate study may receive a reduction in tuition.
+Students in the Shepherd School of Music and in the School of Architecture are eligible for a reduction in tuition after six semsters of full-time study.

 Travel grants are available to graduate students attending professional meetings and conferences.
-Students apply for these grants through their department chair and through the Graduate Student Association.
+Students apply for these grants through their department chair or faculty advisor.
 Additionally, through the Wagoner Scholarship for Study Abroad Program graduate students are eligible to receive funds to support research abroad.
 The program provides sufficient funds to allow a student to conduct research abroad for up to a year.